Skip to main content

 To facilitate this recovery, clinicians often implement a Post-TRT or Fertility-Stimulating Protocol.
 These protocols are designed to actively stimulate the HPG axis.
 They do this by addressing the suppressed state at different points in the feedback loop.
 The goal is to encourage the system to restart its own signaling cascade more efficiently than it might if left to recover spontaneously.
 The duration of prior therapy often dictates the intensity and length of the post-cycle protocol required.

-Components Of A Recovery Protocol
+Components of a Recovery Protocol

 A structured recovery protocol utilizes specific pharmacological agents to stimulate the HPG axis.
-These medications are chosen for their ability to interact with the in a way that promotes the resumption of natural hormone production.
+These medications are chosen for their ability to interact with the endocrine system in a way that promotes the resumption of natural hormone production.

 1. Gonadorelin This is a synthetic form of GnRH.
 By administering Gonadorelin, typically via subcutaneous injections, the protocol directly stimulates the pituitary gland to release LH and FSH.
 This is often a first step in “waking up” the pituitary after a period of suppression.
 Its use helps maintain testicular sensitivity to gonadotropins.